iosphere/elm-i18n/README.md

 **The correct set of language modules is symlinked or copied into place before compiling the elm app.
 The result is a localized compiled version of your app.**
-When repeating this process for multiple languages the compuler re-uses the cache and only the translation specific modules are cleared from the cache.
+When repeating this process for multiple languages the compiler re-uses the cache and only the translation specific modules are cleared from the cache.

 The elm-package is aimed at tool developers who want to parse elm-code into